Absolute monarchy: Habsburgs

-The House of Habsburg has been extinct in its male line since the death of the childless Charles II of Spain in 1700.
+The House of Habsburg is currently extinct in its male line, due to the death of the childless Charles II of Spain in 1700.
 However, the House of Habsburg-Lorraine still carries the female line of the House of Habsburg.

 The first member of the House of Habsburg-Lorraine to rule over the Holy Roman Empire was Joseph II, a sovereign raised during the Enlightenment.
 Joseph II extended full legal freedom to serfs in 1781.
 Franz Joseph I of Austria was Emperor of Austria from 1848 until his death in 1916 and was succeeded by Charles I of Austria.
-Charles I was the last Emperor of Austria and abdicated on 12 November 1918 after Austria-Hungary lost World War I.
+Charles I was the last Emperor of Austria and abdicated on 12 November 1918 due to Austria-Hungary losing World War I.